Performance management is a system of processes to track and improve employee performance in line with organizational objectives.

-Alternatively, continuous performance management is defined as performance management processes which are ongoing throughout the year.
-Management processes typically include one-on-one meetings and conversations with managers, direct reports, regular performance and development employee reviews as well as continuous 360° feedback.
+Continuous performance management is defined as performance management processes which are ongoing throughout the year.
+Management input typically includes one-on-one meetings and conversations between supervisors and direct reports; regular performance and development employee reviews; as well as continuous 360° feedback from peers and colleagues.

-An organization may wish to utilise performance management in order to monitor said performance at an individual, team, departmental or organizational level.
+An organization may wish to utilise performance management in order to monitor the overall performance at an individual, team, departmental or organizational level.

 Being able to measure performance in an organization is not an easy task.
 There is a process that needs following in order to effectively do so.